 Please feel free to contact me if you have any questions about the Foundation, or if I can be of any help.

-Best regards, and I look forward to seeing you in Orlando.
+Best regards, and I look forward to seeing you in Boston.